 What is an employee development program?

 An employee development program is a training curriculum that organizations design for all staff members or a specific department or team.
-While every company may create employee development programs for different things, some classic examples include:
+While every company may create employee development programs to address different issues or gaps, some classic examples include:

 - Orientation and onboarding